susam/fxyt/demo.md

 This document contains a collection of FXYT demos contributed by community members.
 FXYT is a tiny, esoteric, stack-based, postfix, canvas colouring language with only 36 simple commands.

-See [README.md][] for more details about FXYT.
+To learn more about FXYT, visit [susam.net/fxyt.html](https://susam.net/fxyt.html) or read the manual at [README.md][].

-If you create an interesting demo please [create a new post][post] and share it.
+If you create an interesting demo please [create a new post][post] and share it with the community.
 If the demo looks very interesting, it may be added to this document.

 [README.md]: README.md
 [post]: https://github.com/susam/fxyt/issues/new